 Personnel costs increased \$350,000 primarily due to merit increases.
 Consultants and contract staff decreased \$940,000, or 5 percent, because of less need for contracted services.
 Outsourced and other contracts and professional fees increased \$1.5 million, or 35 percent, primarily due to the need for additional outside legal counsel services.
-The main drivers are additional litigation and hearings at FERC in connection with transmission planning and approvals and market investigation.
+The main driver is additional litigation at FERC.
 Travel, training and other costs decreased \$25,000, or 1 percent.